Pier 99

 I still wanted to scream for help, but they’d never hear me now.
 And if they did, they’d have no idea where the sound came from.

-I scanned the shore for Charlie’s shop, hoping against hope to see a light.
+I searched the shore for Charlie’s shop, hoping against hope to see a light.
 Sometimes he stayed late, stepping out to watch the river while smoking his pipe.
 Maybe tonight would be one of those nights.
-Maybe he’d scan the water and catch a glint of white skin and dark hair bobbing with the waves.
+Maybe he would scan the water and catch a glint of white skin and dark hair bobbing with the waves.

 Something I could see never felt so far away.

-My head still ached.
 I touched the knot where I’d hit the piling, winced at the stinging pain, then felt it split with each heartbeat.
-The water had gotten colder.
+The water kept getting colder.
 Cold enough that it felt like fire.
 My teeth chattered hard enough to hurt.

 The shirt cut deeper into my wrist.
 My arms shook from holding on.
 I tried to adjust my grip but couldn’t find a better position.
 Each kick took more effort than the last.
 My calves cramped.
 The cold fire was in my bones now.